 Murdoch Children's Research Institute hosts Masters research projects in laboratory, clinical and public health research groups.
-Across the Melbourne Children's Campus, the Institute in partnership with the University of Melbourne and the Royal Children's Hospital offers a range of programs:
+Across the Melbourne Children's Campus, the Institute in partnership with the University of Melbourne and the Royal Children's Hospital a number of programs.

 Master of Biomedical Science